joe-dakroub/domxy/README.md

-# DOMXY
+# domxy

-[domxy](https://domxy.js.org) is a tiny library that makes creating HTML and SVG elements in JavaScript expressive and enjoyable without the need for a build tool.
+A simple and lightweight way to create HTML and SVG elements in JavaScript.

 ## Example